Dakota Access Pipeline: Operation, 2017 to present

 The first oil was delivered through the pipeline on May 14, 2017.
 On June 1, 2017, testing was completed and the pipeline became commercially operational.

 After the pipeline's first year of operation, Forbes reported that it was transporting over 500000 oilbbl/d and had transported approximately 182.5 Moilbbl of oil.
 By 2021, the pipeline had the ability to transport 750,000 barrels of oil per day and was accounting for 40 percent of oil produced in the Bakken region.

-A United States District Judge James E. Boasberg, appointed by President Barack Obama, ruled in March 2020 that the government had not studied the pipeline's "effects on the quality of the human environment" enough, ordering the United States Army Corps of Engineers to conduct a new environmental impact review.
+United States District Judge James Boasberg ruled in March 2020 that the government had not studied the pipeline's "effects on the quality of the human environment" enough, ordering the United States Army Corps of Engineers to conduct a new environmental impact review.
 In July 2020, Judge Boasberg ordered the pipeline to be shut down and emptied of oil pending a new environmental review.
 The temporary shutdown order was overturned by a U.S. appeals court on August 5, 2020 though the environmental review is expected to continue.
 In 2021, the U.S. Court of Appeals for the D.C.
-Circuit sided with the Standing Rock Sioux and other tribes that there should have had been a thorough environmental review (there was only a 2015 preliminary review) for the 2 mile pipeline section below Lake Oahe.
-In February 2022, the US Supreme Court agreed with this decision.
+Circuit sided with the Standing Rock Sioux and other tribes that there should have been a thorough environmental review (there was only a 2015 preliminary review) for the 2-mile pipeline section below Lake Oahe.
+In February 2022, the US Supreme Court let this decision stand by declining to hear the case.
+Despite these rulings, the pipeline still remains fully operational to this day.